 Kansas mom gets DIY Network show, co-starring her dad

-The DIY Network has signed Tamara Day, of Leawood, Kansas, to star in "Bargain Mansions."
-Twelve 30-minute episodes will begin airing in October, The Kansas City Star reported .
+The DIY Network has signed Tamara Day of Leawood to star in "Bargain Mansions."
+Twelve 30-minute episodes will begin airing in October, The Kansas City Star reported.

 Comments